Esposito: Etymology and history

-Italian tradition claims that the surname was given to foundlings who were abandoned or placed for adoption and handed over to an orphanage (an Ospizio degli esposti in Italian, literally a "home or hospice of the exposed").
-They were called espositi because they would get abandoned and "exposed" in a public place.
-Some orphanages maintained a so-called Ruota degli esposti (English: "Wheel of the exposed") where abandoned children could be placed.
-After the unification of Italy, laws were introduced forbidding the practice of giving surnames that reflected a child's origins.
+Italian tradition claims that the surname was given to foundlings who were abandoned or placed for adoption and handed over to an orphanage (an Ospizio degli esposti lit. 'home or hospice of the exposed').
+They were called espositi because they would be abandoned and "exposed" in a public place.
+Some orphanages maintained a ruota degli esposti 'wheel of the exposed' where abandoned children could be left.
+In the 19th century, laws were introduced forbidding the practice of giving surnames that reflected a child's origins.

 A crude meaning is bastard or out of wedlock child.

-As a surname, Esposito has produced a number of variants throughout modern Italy, such as D'Esposito, Degli Esposti, Esposti, Esposto, Sposito, etc. Other variants are also found in the Spanish-speaking world, for example Espósito and Expósito.
+As a surname, Esposito has produced, or is related to, a number of variants throughout modern Italy, such as D'Esposito, Degli Esposti, Esposti, Esposto, Sposito, etc. Other variants are also found in the Spanish-speaking world, for example Expósito.